 Healthcare support workers (HCSWs) work in both hospital and community settings under the guidance of a qualified healthcare professional.

-The role can be varied depending upon the setting, eg, wards, critical care, outpatient clinics, theatres, in the community including patients' place of residence.
+The role can be varied depending on the setting, eg, wards, critical care, outpatient clinics, theatres, in the community including patients’ place of residence.

 Most commonly, HCSWs work alongside nurses.
 They also work alongside qualified midwives in maternity services.